SpenceKonde/megaTinyCore/README.md

 Most existing Arduino libraries work (see the [Supported Libraries List](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/LibraryCompatibility.md) for a more complete list and discussion of what kinds of libraries might have issues).
 Of the few libraries that don't work, a handful happened to also be extremely popular and heavily used, such that it was felt necessary to include a compatible version with the core.
 In addition to these, libraries which expose hardware only present on the modern AVRs are also included.
 These libraries are listed below.

 ### tinyNeoPixel (WS2812)
 The usual NeoPixel (WS2812) libraries, including the popular FastLED as well as AdafruitNeoPixel, have problems on these parts - they depend on hand-tuned assembly, but the execution time of several key instructions has been improved; the improvements enable significant simplification of the code for driving these LEDs.
 This core includes a compatible version of the tinyNeoPixel library for interfacing with these ubiquitous addressable LEDs.
-There are two versions,  both tightly based on the Adafruit_NeoPixel library - one implements a truly identical API, and differs only in name.
-The other realizes significant flash savings in exchange for minor restrictions (length must be constant and known at compile time) and a slightly different syntax for the constructor.
+There are two versions,  both tightly based on the Adafruit_NeoPixel library - one implements a truly identical API, differing only in name.
+(Well, and obviously the fact that it works on tinyAVR and Dx-series and megaAVR 0-series parts at clock speeds from 8 MHz to 48 MHz, instead of on most classic AVRs at 8, 12, and 16 MHz).
+The other version makes a slight change to the constructor and drops support for changing length at runtime, in order to realize significant flash savings (around 1k).
 See the [tinyNeoPixel documentation](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/tinyNeoPixel.md) and included examples for more information.

 ### EEPROM and USERROW
 The standard EEPROM.h is available here - it works like it does on any AVR. `USERSIG.h` (from "User Signature" which the datasheet has sometimes called the `USERROW`) it has the same API as EEPROM, though there may be future additions to harmonize with Dx-friendly functions for updating multiple bytes - the Dx-series parts can only erase the whole USERROW, so potentially each byte written could involve erasing and rewriting it all - the question of how to deal with that is why DxCore doesn't have a USERSIG library yet).
 The name "USERSIG" refers to the alternate name of the USERROW, the "User Signature" space - the name USERROW could not be used because it is defined by the io headers (it's the `struct` of type `USERROW_t`, made up of `USERROW.USERROW0` through `USERROW.USERROW31`.
 Not the most useful thing, but we never override the io header file definitions unless working around a bug.